Foods for hair growth

 Here we’ll explain what nutrients you need for healthy hair, and what foods you can find them in.
 There’s a lot of pseudosciences and dodgy advice about food for hair growth online, but we’re going to stick to actual science and avoid the BS.

-Can eating the right food really stop me going bald?
+Can eating the right food really stop me from going bald?

 Google things like ‘foods that help with hair growth’ or ‘foods for hair loss’ and you’ll find a massive amount of information online.
 You’ll find some pretty amazing claims.
 There’ll be all kinds of supplements with magic ingredients like ginkgo, aloe vera, and ginseng.